This post on being an authentic leader was first written in 2013. Given today’s difficult climate, it seemed important to revisit the topic.

 In other words, authentic leaders have:

-- Internalized moral perspective – they have high internal moral standards that are based on their values and beliefs and are not easily compromised or swayed by society of other outside pressures; and
+Internalized moral perspective – they have high internal moral standards based on their values and beliefs.
+These standards and are not easily compromised or swayed by society of other outside pressures; and

 Do you have a story of an authentic leader you’ve worked with?
-We’d love to hear them!
+You can learn about some of the great leaders we’ve worked with in our client spotlights.